waldner/terminator-runwith-plugin/README.md

 probably require more changes in the Terminator core to get right.

-Styling the configuration dialog's TreeView so that lines have alternating colors for better readabaility  does not seem to work.
+Styling the configuration dialog's TreeView so that lines have alternating colors for better readability  does not seem to work.
 This needs to be investigated.